chemmatcars/XAnoS/docs/_sources/Fit_Widget.rst.txt

 A new function is basically as a python **class**.
 The *class name* determines the name of the function.
 As per the template there are three essential functions needs to be defined within the **class**:

 1. **__init__** function
     .
 With this function we initialize all the parameters necessary for the class.
-The function atleast needs a value of an independent parameter **x** which by default takes scaler value **0**. **x** can take a scaler or array of values. **mfit** is a python dictionary to define multiple fitting parameters.
-In order to learn how to use **mfit** please look at the functions like: :ref:`MultiSphereAtInterface`, :ref:`Parratt`, and :ref:`MultiPeaks`.
+The function atleast needs a value of an independent parameter **x** which by default takes scaler value **0**. **x** can take a scaler or array of values. **mpar** is a python dictionary to define multiple fitting parameters.
+The first parameter within **mpar** dictionary should be **list of strings** to provide some information about the nature of other parameters.
+In order to learn how to use **mpar** please look at the functions like: :ref:`MultiSphereAtInterface`, :ref:`Parratt`, and :ref:`MultiPeaks`.

 2. **init_params** function
     .
-With this function we define among all the parameters which one will be treated as our fitting parameters.
+With this function we define among all the parameters (single and multiple) which one will be treated as our fitting parameters.

 3. **y** function
     .
 This function actually returns the actual values of the function to be calculated by the **class**